How to get a semi-truck loan

 Direct lenders

-A direct lender is a good option if you prefer non-traditional financing or don’t think you’ll qualify for a bank loan.
-You probably won’t get rates as good as banks and credit unions offer, but direct lenders are semi-truck experts who can help you choose the perfect truck for your business.
+A direct lender is a good option if you don’t think you’ll qualify for a bank loan or prefer to work with industry specialists.
+You probably won’t get rates as good as banks and credit unions offer, but direct lenders are semi-truck experts who can tailor the semi-truck financing to your needs.
 And similar to alternative lenders, they accept borrowers with bad credit or limited time in operation.

 Get preapproved